jj1bdx/bearfort/efsfbay2016-slides/efsfbay2016-rikitake-bearfort.md

 ^ When two contacts are disconnected, the signal won't get through, and the circuit expecting the signal may receive an undefined state.
 For Bearfort shield, all analog sensor inputs are pulled down to the ground by resistors, so that the disconnection can be detected without halting the CPU.

 ---

 # LM60 open circuit failure

 ![inline](lm60-open-circuit.jpg)

+^ When an open contact failure occurs, the failure is hard to detect.
+The signal level observed by open inputs could be rapidly changing, or rather slowly changing as if the value are legitimate, which are not.
+Pulling down to the ground level prevents this confusion.

 ---

 # Short circuit

 ![inline](short-circuit-failure.jpg)

+^ When a digital signal line accidentally makes a short circuit to the ground, signal transfer is no longer possible.
+In this example, the essential clock between the sensor and CPU cannot be transmitted by the short circuit, which may halt the system altogether.

 ---